 The trial team will use your name and contact details, to contact you about the research trial, and make sure that relevant information about the trial is recorded for your care, in relation to your health during the trial and to oversee the quality of the trial.

 At the completion of the trial, unless you consent otherwise (e.g. if you request to be informed of other trials), your personal details will not be used to contact you other than exceptional circumstances concerning your safety.
-If you consent to take part in another trial carried out by the your study site, personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.
+If you consent to take part in another trial carried out by the Betsi Cadwaladr University Health Board (on behalf of Public Health Wales as the site), personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.